Simply contact ourselves on 07805 291250 or email us at email@example.com

 Please contact Steve on 07957 644213.
 Please ensure that it is a genuine emergency and not something that can wait until the morning!

 We will contact you all individually about mid May letting you know the process for returning your deposits, asking for a forwarding address and who you want the deposit cheque making out to.
 If you prefer a bank transfer, this can easily be arranged.
-We also let you know where to return your keys and provide each of you with Unipol’s leaflet about deposits which gives advice about deposits in general and their estimate of possible deduction charges.
+We also let you know where to return your keys and also provide each of you with Unipol’s leaflet about deposits which gives advice about deposits in general and their estimate of possible deduction charges.

 You must ensure that the property is clean and tidy throughout (both inside and outside).
 We will arrange an inspection of your property a couple of weeks before you move out so that any deductions for damage can be agreed.
-If you are responsible for the utility bills, you will need to take final meter readings and phone them through to the suppliers, giving them a forwarding address to send the final bills to.
+If you are responsible for the utility bills, you also need to take final meter readings and phone them through to the suppliers, giving them a forwarding address to send the final bills to.

 Please don’t forget to arrange to have your post redirected!

-Yes, all our properties have a Gas Safety Certificate provided by a Gas Safe registered engineer.
+Yes all our properties have a current Gas Safety Certificate provided by a Gas Safe registered engineer.
 Checks are carried out annually.
 Everyone will be emailed a copy of the Certificate along with the signed Tenancy Agreement once the Tenancy Agreement is complete.
 A hard copy of the Certificate can also be found in the perspex holder in the hallway/lobby at each property.

 To supplement the annual gas safety checks, carbon monoxide detectors are fitted wherever there is an appliance which could give off poisonous fumes.
 Instructions on how to test the detector and what to do if an alarm sounds are located next to each detector.
-All detectors comply with BS EN50291-1-2010 standards and are fitted with long life sealed unit batteries.
+All detectors comply with EN50291:1:2010 standards and are fitted with long life sealed unit batteries.

 The Housing Act 2004 introduced the mandatory licensing of certain high risk houses in multiple occupation.
-The Act was implemented in April 2006 and meant that all properties inhabited by 5 or more unrelated occupants which had 3 or more floors would have to be licensed with the local council (Leeds City Council in your case).
+The Act was implemented in April 2006 and meant that all properties inhabited by 5 or more unrelated occupants which had 3 or more floors would have to be licenced with the local council (Leeds City Council in your case).
 We obtained HMO Licences for any of our properties which fell into this bracket.
 There will be a full copy of the Licence in the perspex holder in the hallway/lobby of all licensable properties.